 Your child's health care professional is likely to ask you questions, such as:

 - What else have you observed about your child's sleep?

 - Does your child have problems paying attention?

 - Does your child have trouble with learning?

 - Do you have a family history of obstructive sleep apnea?

-Pediatric obstructive sleep apnea care at Mayo Clinic > > - Paruthi S. Management of obstructive sleep apnea in children. http://www.uptodate.com/home.
-Accessed July 7, 2015. > > Pediatric obstructive sleep apnea
+Pediatric obstructive sleep apnea care at Mayo Clinic

+- Paruthi S. Evaluation of suspected obstructive sleep apnea in children. https://www.uptodate.com/contents/search.
+Accessed Nov.
+2, 2022.

+Pediatric obstructive sleep apnea